Gonadotropin Injection Therapy – Superovulation

 - At Boca Fertility we have experienced a pregnancy rate of 25% per cycle and a delivery rate of 22% per cycle for all patients treated with gonadotropins and IUI.

-What about the risks of gonadotropin therapy?
+What are the risks and complications of Clomiphene therapy?

 - Multiple pregnancy – (mostly twins) occur in approximately 20% of ovulation induction cycles utilizing gonadotropin injections.